jovanovskajovana/gatsby-starter-styled-components/README.md

 export default Page
 ```

-### Link

-Lorem ipsum

 ### Typography

 Lorem ipsum

 <!-- After setting the layout we should make sure that all the common components and styles do not unmount on page change.  -->

-### Image

-1. Static import with Webpack
-2. Graphql

 ### Theming

 Notice how we added the `ThemeProvider` component to the top of the layout.
 That will give an access to the theme variables to all the styled-components in the render tree.
-In addition, it makes it extremely easy for you to create a dark / light theme mode or allow the user to select any of the color palette options you will offer in the [theme](./src/constants/themes.js) object.
+In addition, it makes it extremely easy for you to create a dark / light theme mode or allow the user to select any of the color palette options you will offer in the [theme](./src/constants/theme.js) object.

 ```
 import React, { useEffect } from 'react'